justinepicar/Art_Style_Classification/README.md

 ![metric3](./img_metrics/metric_comparison2.jpg)

-Due to such an uneven class distribution, we will be looking at both precision and recall and the f1-score.
+Due to such an uneven class distribution, we will mostly be looking at the recall score because we want to identify distinct features not easily obvious between paintings.
 Cubism and Impressionism have the highest metrics across the board, potentially due to the fact that they make up majority of the dataset.
 Surprisingly, despite its small quantity, Pop Art has a higher precision, recall, and f1-score than Impressionism.
 Perhaps this is due to the unique nature of the art style, which repeats various images in different colors and allows the data to train on repeating patterns despite the pixel intensity of each image.
 This suggests that the model seems to detect styles with significant repeating patterns and struggles with styles closer to one another much like a person would probably do.

 ![comparison3](./graphs/comparison3.jpg)

-In conclusion, based on all our results and metrics, the best model for classifying paintings is the Pre-Trained ResNet model.

 ## CONCLUSION AND LESSONS LEARNED
 ___

-We successfully applied a deep learning approach to achieve overall 87% accuracy on the Best Artworks of All Time Dataset.
-This improvement is largely attributed to transfer learning on ResNet50 with the ImageNet database.
+In conclusion, based on all our results and metrics, the best model for classifying paintings is the Pre-Trained ResNet model.
+I chose the Pre-Trained ResNet Model over the Fine-Tuned model due to overfitting.
+The training set for the Fine Tuned model remains close to 100% while the validation set only reaches 88% accuracy.
+We successfully applied a deep learning approach to achieve overall 87% accuracy on a pre-trained ResNet50 with the ImageNet database.

 To improve the model, I would like to do some of the following in the future: